 Benefits of Doga

-One of the biggest benefits of doing yoga with your dog is the amazing opportunity for strengthening the bond between you and your dog.
+One of the biggest benefits of doing yoga with your dog is the amazing opportunity to strengthen the bond between you and your dog.

 Because this is an activity that is done together, there are endless opportunities to make it work for you and your individual dog in a way you are both comfortable with.